danielvor/danielvor/README.md

-## Hi, I'm Daniel Rodrigues 👋

 👋 Hello, I'm Daniel Rodrigues, a Back-End Developer based in São Paulo, Brazil.
 I'm currently studying Multiplatform Software Development at Fatec Itaquera and I'm passionate about algorithms, programming and data structures in Python, JavaScript, C and C#.
 I have practical experience in projects involving Django, Express and React, and I am currently exploring the wonders of FastAPI.

 🚀 I am committed to continuous learning and am expanding my knowledge of Data Analysis through the Google Career Certificates program, where I am exploring spreadsheets, SQL, R programming and Tableau.

-🌐 Check out my portfolio at [dunodaniel.github.io](https://dunodaniel.github.io) and feel free to get in touch via email: this.daniel@outlook.com.
+🌐 Check out my portfolio at [danielvor.azurewebsites.net](https://danielvor.azurewebsites.net) and feel free to get in touch via email: this.daniel@outlook.com.

 # Experience
 - Teleperformance: Customer Service